-- No food or drink should be near the Chromebook. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Chromebooks should not be used with the power cord plugged in where the cord may be a tripping hazard. - Heavy objects should never be placed on top of the Chromebook. - Never leave Chromebook in an unsecure location. - HP Chromebooks in Grades 4-8 must be in their mandatory, school purchased cases when being transported between classes as well as to and from school.
-These HP Chromebooks may be out of their cases during prolonged use to minimize overheating. - Dell Chromebooks in Grades K-3 need to be in their mandatory, school purchased case at all times. - Identification tags must not be interfered with, this includes the student's name plate. - No stickers of any kind are to be placed on the keyboard, screen, or on the outside of the Chromebook or school owned Chromebook case.
+- No food or drink should be near the Chromebook. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Chromebooks should not be used with the power cord plugged in where the cord may be a tripping hazard. - Heavy objects should never be placed on top of the Chromebook. - Never leave the Chromebook in an unsecure location. - All Chromebooks in Grades K-8 need to be in their mandatory, school purchased case at all times. - Identification tags must not be interfered with, this includes the student's name plate.
+A \$5.00 charge will be added to the parent/guardian FACTS account if a Chromebook is turned in without a nameplate. - No stickers of any kind are to be placed on the keyboard, screen, or on the outside of the Chromebook or school owned Chromebook case.
 This is considered vandalism to school property. - No drawings, engravings or markings of any kind are to be placed on any part of the Chromebook or school owned Chromebook Case.
-This is considered vandalism to school property. - Never pull back the rubber or plastic framing on the cover of the Chromebook.
+This is considered vandalism to school property.
+Parents/Guardians will be responsible for the repair/replacement cost of any chromebook or school owned case that has been misused.
+The charges will vary depending on the damage done. - Never pull back the rubber or plastic framing on the cover of the Chromebook.
 This is considered vandalism to school property. - Chromebook screens should never open to lay flat on any surface (180 degrees). - Chromebooks should be stacked on top of books, not under them. - Do not put pressure on the top of the Chromebook when it is closed. - Do not store a Chromebook with the screen open. - Do not place anything in the protective case that will press against the cover. - Make sure there is nothing on the keyboard before closing the screen (pens, pencils, etc.). - Never lift the Chromebook by the screen. - Never carry the Chromebook with the screen open. - Students must come to school with their Chromebook fully charged. - Students are not to share their Chromebooks with each other.
 The student that the Chromebook is issued to, is responsible for any inappropriate material or damage.

 Please note: Any student observed violating any of the above care procedures, will lose the use of their device for the remainder of the school day.
 If a student is observed violating these care procedures on a regular basis, a student may lose their device for a longer time frame as decided upon by the Administration.
 If a student, at any grade level, cannot or will not care for their school owned Chromebook according to the policies stated in this document, an older model Chromebook will be issued to the student.
-Once a student can properly care for their Chromebook, they will be reissued the model they received at the beginning of the 2022-23 school year.
+Once a student can properly care for their Chromebook, they will be reissued the model they received at the beginning of the 2023-24 school year.